Think3D: Thinking with Space for Spatial Reasoning: Introduction

-Interestingly, we observe that the effectiveness of the above spatial exploration is strongly correlated with the intrinsic reasoning ability of VLMs.
-While large models such as GPT-4.1 and Gemini-2.5-Pro naturally generate diverse and semantically meaningful viewpoints, smaller models tend to drift toward redundant or even misleading camera poses, ultimately constraining their spatial understanding.
-To close this gap, we introduce a reinforcement learning approach, \textbf{Think3D-RL}, that enables smaller models to autonomously discover effective exploration policies.
-Crucially, Think3D-RL relies solely on final task rewards, without any supervision over how the model should navigate or manipulate the 3D scene.
-During training, the model performs multi-round spatial exploration, and the reward reinforces trajectories that yield stronger downstream performance.
-Through this reward-driven learning process, the model progressively learns when and how to interact with the 3D environment, converging toward significantly more informative viewpoint manipulation strategies.
-As a result, smaller models begin to exhibit increasingly consistent exploration behaviors that more closely resemble those of large VLMs, ultimately leading to substantial improvements across diverse spatial reasoning benchmarks.
+We find that the effectiveness of spatial exploration is strongly correlated with the intrinsic reasoning capability of VLMs.
+Frontier models such as GPT-4.1~\cite{achiam2023gpt} and Gemini-2.5-Pro~\cite{comanici2025gemini} tend to generate diverse and semantically meaningful viewpoints, whereas less capable models often drift toward redundant or even misleading camera poses, which ultimately limits spatial understanding.
+To narrow this gap, we propose a reinforcement learning approach, \textbf{Think3D-RL}, that enables models to autonomously discover effective exploration policies.
+Importantly, Think3D-RL relies only on final task rewards, without supervision over how the model should manipulate the 3D scene.
+During training, the model conducts multi-round spatial exploration, and the reward signal reinforces trajectories that lead to stronger downstream performance.
+Through this reward-driven process, the model progressively learns when and how to interact with the 3D environment, converging to substantially more informative viewpoint manipulation strategies.
+As a result, models exhibit increasingly consistent exploration behaviors that more closely match those of frontier VLMs, which leads to substantial improvements across diverse spatial reasoning benchmarks.

-We evaluate Think3D on three challenging benchmarks (BLINK Multi-view~\cite{fu2024blink}, MindCube~\cite{yin2025spatial}, and VSI-Bench~\cite{yang2025thinking}) and observe consistent improvements across all tasks: on BLINK Multi-view and MindCube, Think3D yields an average +7.8\% gain when applied to GPT-4.1 and Gemini-2.5-Pro, and achieves an additional +4.7\% improvement on VSI-Bench.
-Moreover, for smaller VLMs trained with our RL framework, the benefit of spatial exploration increases substantially—the performance gain from tool usage rises from only +0.7\% before RL to +6.8\% after RL—demonstrating that learned exploration strategies significantly strengthen the model’s ability to extract informative 3D viewpoints and compensate for limited model capacity.
+We evaluate Think3D on three challenging benchmarks (BLINK Multi-view~\cite{fu2024blink}, MindCube~\cite{yin2025spatial}, and VSI-Bench~\cite{yang2025thinking}) and observe consistent improvements across all tasks.
+For closed-source models such as GPT-4.1 and Gemini-2.5-Pro, we apply Think3D in a training-free manner, yielding an average +7.8\% gain on BLINK Multi-view and MindCube and an additional +4.7\% improvement on VSI-Bench.
+For open-source models, we introduce Think3D-RL; on Qwen3-VL-4B~\cite{bai2025qwen3}, the benefit of tool usage rises from +0.7\% before RL to +10.7\% after RL, demonstrating that learned exploration strategies strengthen the model's ability to extract informative 3D viewpoints and improve reasoning performance.

 Our main contributions can be summarized as follows: